-There are ongoing and often changing opportunities to volunteer at First Church, from connecting with needy families at our annual Day4Hope mission to folding bulletins.
+There are ongoing and often changing opportunities to volunteer at First Church, from connecting with needy families at our annual Day4Hope mission to helping around the office.

 Contact us for more information.

 First Church helped found this ministry in Sarasota in 1971.
 Serving 500 meals daily requires the work of 450 volunteers.
 You can be one of them.

 First Church has been active in ministering to the homeless in downtown Sarasota for many years.
 Resurrection House, a faith-based resource center for the homeless, offers a range of services and gives help to those in need.